 I bought this little melamine trivet to keep my teapot warm when making tea so the granite countertop doesn’t cool the pot off too quickly.

-I’m using a PG Tips and a Typhoo teabag; something my daughter started doing, and we all liked it!
-When the water comes to a rolling boil, put the teabags in the teapot and immediately pour the water into the pot.
+I’m using a PG Tips and a Typhoo teabag together.
+This is something my daughter started doing, and we all liked the combination.
+When the water just comes to a boil, put the teabags in the teapot and immediately pour the water into the pot.

-Now, if you have a tea cosy, cover the pot, if not, use a thick dish towel or something to keep the pot warm as this also makes a big difference in the outcome of the tea.
+Next, if you have a tea cosy, cover the pot.
+If not, use a heavy tea towel or something to keep the pot warm as this also makes a big difference in the outcome of the tea.

 My daughter makes beautiful tea cosies, so email me if you’d like one.

 Let the tea steep for about 3 to 5 minutes; the longer you leave it, the stronger it will be.
 Now it’s time to pour.

 Add milk, and/or sugar (I just add milk).

 Now, enjoy with a biscuit or two, and delight in the fact that you know how to make a proper cup of tea!